-The process includes supporting facilitators from within DPOs who can promote inclusive education among the DPO membership.
+The process includes supporting facilitators from within OPDs who can promote inclusive education among the OPD membership.

 Selecting and supporting trainers

-The DPO capacity-building initiative is building on EENET and NAD’s many years of experience with developing training programmes for teachers.
-Key features of that approach are being adapted and used within the DPO capacity building programme, such as:
+The OPD capacity-building initiative is building on EENET and NAD’s many years of experience with developing training programmes for teachers.
+Key features of that approach are being adapted and used within the OPD capacity building programme, such as:

 - carefully selecting trainers;